Skip to content

 override_dh_auto_build:

-Then, build the package with: make dpkg
+Then, build the package with: just dpkg

-In dists/apparmor.d.spec, replace %make_build by %make_build full
+In dists/apparmor.d.spec, replace just complain by just fsp-complain:

-Then, build the package with: make rpm
+Then, build the package with: just rpm

 Systemd